 A summary report of the consultation will be available to view on this page in due course.
 All comments received will be taken into account as the final pre-submission draft Area Action Plan is prepared before further public consultation next year.

-As a first step in the AAP process, we consulted on an initial ‘issues paper’ from 22 June – 3 August 2018.
+As a first step in the Area Action Plan process, we consulted on an initial issues paper from 22 June to 3 August 2018.
 The purpose of the issues paper was to seek early views on how to best tackle a number of important issues including transport, housing, jobs and the environment.
-A copy of the issues paper can be downloaded below.

 As part of the process, three public exhibitions were held: